Therapy for Children

 We Offer Hope and Understanding

-With intensive training in child and family mental health, and with a specialty in childhood and developmental disorders, we are skilled at working with very young children, and severely mentally ill children and teens, as well as their parents and families.
+With intensive training in child and family mental health, and with a specialty in developmental and neurodivergent differences we are skilled at working with children of all ages, including younger children and teens, as well as their parents and families.
 Children, and yes, even angry teens, typically look forward to counseling because it can be spontaneous and engaging.

-Kids who are suffering need help and relief.
-Kids typically respond swiftly to counseling because they are developmentally prepared for change.
-Through active therapy that can involve play, sand tray, art, or music, children and teens process their emotions, learn to identify and express their feelings in healthy and safe ways, and gain positive skills to help them cope with their personal challenges.
+Through active therapy that can involve play, acting, sand tray, art, crafts, and music, children and teens process their emotions, learn to identify and express their feelings in healthy and safe ways, and gain positive skills to help them cope with their personal challenges.

 Children usually express their problems very differently than adults.
 This can include social problems, school challenges, worry or depression.
 For example, when worried or depressed, a child may appear moody, irritable, withdrawn, or manipulative, or possibly pick fights, have frequent tantrums or angry outbursts.
-Children are naturally intuitive, and often sense others’ emotional states.
-Children who are challenged beyond their ability to cope can more easily become stressed, depressed, overwhelmed, or frustrated.
-Transitions or changes in routine can also trigger excessive worry or acting-out behavior.

-Counseling for Gifted Children
+Counseling for Neurodivergent Children

-Gifted, highly sensitive, and/or 2e children may particularly benefit from specialized counseling support because they are often misunderstood or misdiagnosed.
-In addition, research shows that more gifted individuals may develop anxiety or depression symptoms than the typical population.
-At TheraThrive, we understand the particular traits and intensities common to gifted and/or highly sensitive children, and we are here to help!
+Neurdivergent children may particularly benefit from specialized counseling support because they are often misunderstood or misdiagnosed.
+In addition, research shows that more neurodivergent individuals may develop anxiety or depression symptoms than the typical population.

 Change Happens

-Kids can learn to identify and manage their emotions, reactivity or attitude.
-Children do develop new ways to focus or pay better attention at school or at home—and the benefits to these changes are life-long.
 Children and teens are usually naturally intuitive and pick up on what is going on around them, including discord in the home or elsewhere.
 Children who are in a transition or who are challenged in ways beyond their ability to cope can easily become stressed, depressed, overwhelmed, or frustrated.

 Specialization